 As far as screen specs go, the Garmin also does a middling job, featuring just a 205 x 148 pixel resolution.
 The Apple Watch's AMOLED screen, in comparison, is probably the best on the market, giving you 390 x 312 pixels and 1,000 nits to bring serious potential for brightness.

 In more general design terms, Apple's offering is also one of the only smartwatch designs that's not too oversized for women, particularly if you opt for the 38mm model.
+It's also waterproof too up to 50 metres depth and will track swims in the pool and in open water.

 We all want to avoid retching every time we look at our wrists, but it's also important to remember that looks aren't everything.
 Even still, Apple wins this round by a distance.